RyanJulyan/rocket/02_discovery_and_planning_phase/02_strategic_thinking_template.md

 ## {{project_name}}:

 ## What is Strategic Thinking?
 Strategic thinking is a process that involves generating and applying unique business insights and opportunities to achieve competitive advantage.
-This type of thinking is essential for leaders and managers to navigate their organizations through the complexities of the market and to ensure long-term success.
+This type of thinking is essential for leaders and managers to navigate their organizations through the market's complexities and ensure long-term success.

 by: **Identifying > Analyzing > Implementing and Monitoring**